Pesteves2002/devops-nixos-presentation/transcript.md

 The flake.lock works in the same way as a package-lock.json or a cargo.lock file.

-It contains all the information necessary to always get the same result.
+It contains all the information necessary to always get output the same result.

+Look and explain the rev and narHash.

 # Slide 9